Home Care Specialty Training For Nurse Aides FAQ

 15. How can I report name/address changes to the registry?

-16. How can I contact the DHSR Registry Office that manages the registry?
+16. How can I contact the DHSR Registry Office?

 Answers: